Yetter Coleman Welcomes Francisco Escobar-Calderon

 713.457.3031

-Before joining Yetter Coleman, Francisco was an associate at Norton Rose Fulbright in Houston, where he represented energy industry clients in various complex disputes.
+Before joining the firm, Francisco practiced at Norton Rose Fulbright in Houston, where he represented major energy clients in complex litigation nationwide, including trial and appellate work in royalty disputes, contract interpretation matters, and class action defense.

 - Co-author, “Texas Supreme Court Holds That Oil and Gas Royalties Are Owed on More Than Gross Proceeds Under Unique ‘Proceeds Plus’ Lease Provision,” Oil & Gas E-Report, June 2023